Free Florida Permit Test 2026

 Now that you have your permit, it's time to start practicing your driving skills.
 Remember, driving is a privilege, not a right, so take it seriously.
 Always wear your seat belt, obey traffic laws, and never drive under the influence of drugs or alcohol.

-After you've held your learner's permit for at least 12 months and completed 50 hours of practice driving, you'll be eligible to take the Florida road test to get your driver's license.
-This test will assess your driving skills, so practicing as much as possible beforehand is important.
+After you’ve held your learner’s permit for at least 12 months and completed 50 hours of practice driving, you’ll be eligible to take the Florida road test, also known as the Florida driving test.
+This driving test is a practical assessment of your driving skills, so practicing as much as possible beforehand is important.

 Yes, you can.
 Florida lets you take the permit test online through approved providers.